sesquixiletki/sparktime/README.md

 by sesqui细летки

-        <p>Please include the full date, name and a short explanation of the event/holiday.
-This description can include culture significance, or a story (real or legend) of what took place. </p>
+Please include the full date, name and a short explanation of the event/holiday.
+This description can include culture significance, or a story (real or legend) of what took place.

 <div style="display: flex; gap: 20px;">